 THIS POST IS PART OF THE ULTIMATE GUIDE TO SPORTS MEDICINE

 Summer is in full swing which means so are a lot of golf clubs.
 Golfing is a great way to get outside, enjoy the weather and do something active.
-Both men and women, young and old enjoy golfing; however, some people may not realize that overtime golfing can cause someone a lot of injuries.
+Men and women of all ages enjoy golfing; however, some people may not realize that over time, golfing can cause you a lot of injuries.

 What causes golfing injuries?

 Your golf swing plays a big factor in whether or not you’ll get injured during play.
 Some of the most common injuries originate with your swing.
 These include:

 - Poor swing mechanics

 - Incorrect grip

 - Spine stress from over rotation

 - Force to the body from poor swinging

 - Golfer’s Elbow